the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 // output: https://hn.algolia.com/api/v1/search?query=redux
 ~~~~~~~~

-That will keep your url composition flexible in the future.
+That will keep your URL composition flexible in the future.

 But let's get to the API request where you will use the url.
 The whole data fetch process will be presented at once, but each step will be explained afterward.